 You have arrived at the home page of the Ambler Mining District Industrial Access Project information site.
 We have recently redesigned this site in hopes that it will be easier for the public to navigate and gain a better understanding of what this project is about.
 If you have additional questions that you don't find answered here, please go to the Contact tab and fill out the form, send us an email, or give us a call.

 December 2016 - Consolidated SF299 ANILCA applications have been filed with federal agencies, including the National Park Service (NPS), the U.S. Army Corp of Engineers (USACE), Bureau of Land Management (BLM), U.S. Coast Guard (USCG), and the U.S. Federal Highway Administration (FHWA).
-NPS, USACE, BLM, and FHWA have accepted the application to move forward and have determined that BLM will be the lead agency for the Environmental Impact Statement (EIS), along with NPS taking lead on the Environmental and Economic Analysis (EEA).
-A Project Kickoff meeting was held in early December 2016, to discuss next steps and issuing the Notice of Intent (NOI) to the Federal Register.
-AIDEA and BLM are in the process of revising the scope of work for the third party contractor on the EIS.
+NPS, USACE, BLM, and FHWA have accepted the application to move forward and have determined that BLM will be the lead agency for the Environmental Impact Statement (EIS), along with NPS taking lead on the Environmental and Economic Analysis (EEA) per ANILCA Section 201.4(d).
+A Project Kickoff meeting with State and Federal agencies was held in early December 2016 to discuss next steps.
+(See below).

 The AMDIAP project could provide surface access to the Ambler Mining District, home to several known large prospects, including Arctic (owned by Trilogy Metals Inc.), Bornite (owned by NANA Regional Corporation, Inc.), Sun, and Smucker, and enable further exploration and development of the area's resources, providing for economic development.
 The project design is modeled on AIDEA's successful DeLong Mountain Transportation System (DMTS), which includes an industrial access road from the Red Dog Mine to the DMTS port.
 AIDEA worked with private industry to develop the DMTS industrial access road, and the costs of road construction were paid back through tolls on road use.
 AMDIAP, once complete, will provide access to the Ambler Mining District through Gates of the Arctic National Preserve.
 This access is guaranteed in the Alaska National Interest Lands Conservation Act (ANILCA).